-Studying in Washington, D.C. and Belfast, Northern Ireland, students will examine conflict transformation—a process where people engaged in violent conflict shift away from using arms to settle their differences.
-Throughout the four week Maymester, students will explore theories of conflict resolution as well as empirical work on disarmament, demobilization, reintegration, and security and judicial sector reform.
+Studying in Washington, D.C. and Belfast, Northern Ireland, students will examine conflict transformation-a process where people engaged in violent conflict shift away from using arms to settle their differences.
+Throughout the three-week Maymester, students will explore theories of conflict resolution as well as empirical work on disarmament, demobilization, reintegration, and security and judicial sector reform.

-Open to all AU undergraduate students, this four-week, 3-credit course, Politics of Conflict Transformation, will introduce students to major theories and debates in the field of conflict transformation as well as the dynamics of the Northern Ireland Troubles, with some comparison to similar conflicts.
+Open to all AU undergraduate students, this three-week, 3-credit course, Politics of Conflict Transformation, will introduce students to major theories and debates in the field of conflict transformation as well as the dynamics of the Northern Ireland Troubles, with some comparison to similar conflicts.
 Though violent conflicts usually end in a technical sense after formal peace processes, the divides that begat and/or underpin a conflict often carry on, as does low level violence.
 International organizations, states, civil society actors, and even former combatants rely on a variety of measures to prevent a return to violence.
 Studying alongside students from Queen's University Belfast, AU students enrolled in this course will look at international, regional, and local efforts at conflict resolution and transformation.

 Applications submitted after this date will be reviewed on a rolling basis.